-American Job Center staff, and programs, offer a variety of assessments.
-WIOA programs, operated by the WDB's WIOA Title I Career Service Providers administer a menu of comprehensive assessment as the foundation for the development of a customer's Individual Employment Plan (IEP) or Individual Service Strategy (ISS).
-IEP's and ISS's are updated frequently, and in alignment, with a customer's journey in a WIOA funded program and their journey along a career pathway.
+American Job Center staff and programs offer a variety of assessments.
+WIOA programs, operated by the WDB's WIOA Title I Career Service Providers, administer a menu of comprehensive assessments as the foundation for the development of a customer's Individual Employment Plan (IEP) or Individual Service Strategy (ISS).
+IEPs and ISSs are updated frequently, and in alignment, with a customer's journey in a WIOA-funded program and their journey along a career pathway.

-Prince George's County American Job Centers comprehensive assessments are a customer-centered, diagnostic approach to evaluating the needs of a customer.
-Assessments includes a variety of options such as structured interviews, questionnaires, computer-based tests, performance tests, behavioral observations, interest inventories, career guidance instruments, aptitude tests and basic skill tests (such as the TABE and CASAS).
+Prince George's County American Job Centers' comprehensive assessments are a customer-centered, diagnostic approach to evaluating the needs of a customer.
+Assessments include a variety of options such as structured interviews, questionnaires, computer-based tests, performance tests, behavioral observations, interest inventories, career guidance instruments, aptitude tests, and basic skill tests (such as the TABE and CASAS).